hadley/recipes/recipes/cakes/healthy-raisin-walnut-cake.md

 1/2 cup cherries
 Bake in two loaf tins about 40 mins

 Comments: You can use a mix of chopped prunes and dried apricots instead of raisins.
 Or, chopped dates or indeed any mix of dried fruit you like.
 Similarly you can use whatever nuts or essences you fancy.
 Enjoy experimenting!
+Source: Modified recipe from L Churn